Skip to main content

 • Lumbar puncture to look for meningitis

-It's very likely that an infant 2 months old or younger with a fever will have to spend some time in the hospital until the cause of their fever is known and is properly managed.
+An infant 1 month old or younger who has a fever likely will have to spend some time in the hospital until the cause of the fever is known and properly managed.
 Remember, fevers in infants 3 months old and younger are a big deal.
-Make sure you are checking a rectal temperature, and if the temperature is 100.4 degrees Fahrenheit or greater, your child needs to be seen as soon as possible.
+Make sure you're checking a rectal temperature.
+If the temperature is 100.4 degrees Fahrenheit or greater, your child needs to be seen as soon as possible.

 Topics in this Post